 🖼 Virtual museum visits (up close and personal with Van Gogh’s paintings) 🖼

 🖼 Van Gogh Museum (Amsterdam) – despite a visit to Amsterdam back in my student days, I have never been to the 🖼 Van Gogh Museum there!
 This museum, set across 4 floors, hosts the largest collection of 🖼 artworks by 🌻 Van Gogh, including over 200 paintings, 500 drawings and personal letters . . .
 I was excited to learn that I could visit this museum virtually with 🎨 Google Arts&Culture . . .

 🎨 Google Arts&Culture also allows you to zoom in on particular paintings, like the Terrace of a café at night (1888, The Kröller-Müller Museum, Netherlands) – see here . . . or learn about the books that Vincent read and the love letters he wrote . . .

 With 🎨 Google Arts&Culture, you can also visit:

 - 🖼 MoMA The Museum of Modern Art (NY) – here, Vincent’s The Starry Night (1889) resides / see here and here;

 - 🖼 Musée d’Orsay (Paris) – several of Vincent’s famous works reside see here, in this iconic Parisian museum / see here;

-And, when home confinement ends, and you are allowed to visit museums with your body and mind, you might like to keep an eye on the exhibitions at these interractive museums in 🇫🇷 France, to see if Vincent pays them a visit:
+And, when home confinement ends, and you are allowed to visit museums with your body and mind, you might like to keep an eye on the exhibitions at these Culturespaces interactive museums (all located in interesting disused spaces) in 🇫🇷 France, to see if Vincent pays them another visit:

 🎨 Drawing, painting & colouring 🎨